wandersoncferreira/meta-schema/README.md

 ## TODO list

+- [x] Finish the second part of the library, `input-fmt->target-fmt` conversions
-- [ ] Improve interfaces of public API
+- [x] Improve interfaces of public API
 - [ ] Write a parser to spec the DSL in the input-file
 - [ ] Provide support for `sets` and `enums` (?)
 - [ ] Extend it to XML